tonybaldwin/agentsmith/README.md

 Agent Smith is here to help you.

+Agent Smith can help you with bbcode, and control your xposting, and much more.

 Agent Smith is a crossplatform client for the [RedMatrix](https://redmatrix.me).

 Agent Smith is very flexible.
 He can even change colors.